symmy596/Advanced_Practical_Chemistry_Year_3/Week_1/README.md

 ### Part 2

-Having ensured that the programs we require are correctly installed, we can run a short Molecular Dynamics simulation.
+Having ensured that the programs we require are correctly installed, we can run a short molecular dynamics simulation.
 Running the simulation involves a combination of following the instructions in the Jupyter Notebook and running commands on your local machine.

 **Once you have completed the exercise, please upload the REVCON output file as:**